Continuing professional development reflection: from translation student to freelance translator

-As work has started picking up for me over the past few months, I’ve found it increasingly harder to try and find time to undertake CPD activities.
+As work has started picking up for me over the past few months, I’ve found it increasingly harder to try and find time to undertake continuing professional development (CPD) activities.
 That’s why I decided I was going to make my first ever CPD plan, but there was one problem, how do I go about doing that?

-The ITI’s website quickly came to the rescue and provided me with a really helpful blog post by Dean Evans who discussed exactly this (see link at the bottom of this post).
+The ITI’s website quickly came to the rescue and provided me with a really helpful blog post by Dean Evans who discussed exactly this.

 Dean recommended looking back over your past CPD logs and identifying what you enjoyed and what worked well for you, as well as what areas you need to improve.